-An integrator is an algorithm responsible for updating the positions and the velocities of the current frame (page 8) of the simulation (page 18).
+An integrator is an algorithm responsible for updating the positions and the velocities of the current frame (page 8) of the universe (page 11).
+It is represented by a subtype of the Integrator type.
+You can set the integrator to use with your simulation using the set_integrator!() (page 15) function.

 Verlet integrators Verlet integrators are based on Taylor expensions of Newton's second law.
-They provide a simple way to integrate the movement, and conserve the energy if a sufficiently small timestep is used.
+They provide a simple way to integrate the movement, and conserve the energy if a sufficently small timestep is used.
 Assuming the absence of barostat and thermostat, they provide a NVE integration.